mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 ]
 ```

-The user sees the "US / English" dashboard with dashboards_id 1 and asks for more detailed information.
+The user sees the "US / English" dashboard with `dashboards_id = 1` and asks for more detailed information.

 ```
 curl http://mediacloud.org/api/v2/dashboards/single/1